Welcome to Birdquest

 The huge Ouadi Rimé & Ouadi Achim Faunal Reserve in eastern Chad (situated well to the west and northwest of Abéché) is the site of a major reintroduction programme for the Scimitar-horned Oryx organized by the Sahara Conservation Fund.
 This beautiful animal was rendered extinct in the wild by hunting by the 1980s.
 Ouadi Rimé & Ouadi Achim is a marvellous area, but is as yet barely under any protection.
 It holds some notable birds, including Nubian Bustard, Arabian Bustard, Scissor-tailed Kite, Clapperton's Francolin, Golden Nightjar, the African form of Dunn's Lark, Cricket Warbler and Sudan Golden Sparrow.

 The Ennedi massif in northeastern Chad is one of the scenic marvels of the Sahara and includes the extraordinarily dramatic and unexpected Guelta d'Archei, where the last Nile Crocodiles in the Sahara still survive.
-To the northwest, deeper into the desert, are the Ouinanga Lakes, a place of such extraordinary and unique beauty, and of such ecological significance, that it is Chad's only UNESCO World Heritage site for the natural environment.
 Good birds here include Crowned Sandgrouse, Pharaoh Eagle-Owl, Bar-tailed Lark, Blackstart, Brown-tailed Rock Chat and Desert Sparrow.
+(If we have enough time, we will head deeper into the desert to the Ouinanga Lakes, a place of such unique beauty and such ecological significance that it is Chad's only UNESCO World Heritage site for the natural environment.)

 In the southwest of Chad we will be looking for the restricted-range Niam-Niam Parrot (never seen on a birding trip of any kind, so far as we are aware), while the region northeast of N'Djamena holds Heuglin's Wheatear.